xiaolin5167/Github-Colab-Pytorch/going_modular/README.md

 Going Modular Scripts
-The Python scripts in this directory were generated using the notebook 05.
-Going Modular Part 2 (script mode).

-They breakdown as follows:
+The Python scripts in this directory were generated breakdown as follows:

 data_setup.py - a file to prepare and download data if needed. engine.py - a file containing various training functions.